 In such fast-paced working environments, employees are expected to think on their feet, solve problems and analyse data.
-To do all these things and achieve professional success, having an analytical ability is a must.
+To do all these things and achieve professional success, having analytical skills is a must.

-So, if you feel like you can improve and strengthen your analytical skills – and let’s face it: who doesn’t? – then you’ve come to the right place!
+So, if you feel like you can improve and strengthen your analytical abilities, then you’ve come to the right place!

-Here we’ve listed the best ways you can develop your analytical skills and, as a result, not just improve your career but also in every other aspect of your life.
+Here, we’ve listed the best ways to develop your analytical skills to improve your career and every other aspect of your life.